Securing the Machines: A Deep Dive into Policy-Driven Workload Identity

 • Non-Human Entities: These identities represent software workloads, distinct from human identities, and are increasing dramatically in number and importance.

 • Credential Management: Unlike human users, workloads often require multiple credentials to access different resources, making secure storage and lifecycle management essential.
+This is challenging because workloads might use various credentials like api keys, certificates, or tokens, and these need to be rotated automatically and stored securely, which is way more complex than managing human passwords.

 • Risk Exposure: Difficulties in tracking workload identity creation and revocation can lead to applications and services being exploited or breached.